Pungyeon/clean-go-article/README.md

 The explanation being, that an interface method in Go, is essentially a function pointer.
 In this case, since we are pointing the function of an interface, rather than an actual method implementation, we are trying to invoke a function, which is in actuality a nil pointer.
 Oops!
 Personally, I think that this is a massive oversight in the Go compiler.
 This code **should not** compile... but while this is being fixed (if it ever will be), let's just promise each other, never to implement code in this way.
 In an attempt to be more clear with our implementation, we have ended up shooting ourselves in the foot and bypassing compiler checks.

 > Some people argue that using embedded interfaces, is a good way of creating a mock structure, for testing a subset of interface methods.
 Essentially, by using an embedded interface, you won't have to implement all of the methods of an interface, but instead only implement the few methods that you wish to be tested.
-In my opinion, this is just laziness combined with congnitive dissonance.
+Within testing / mocking, I can see the argument, but I am still not a fan of this approach.

 Let's quickly get back to clean code and quickly get back to using interfaces the proper way in Go.
 Let's talk about using interfaces as function parameters and return values.
 The most common proverb for interface usage with functions in Go is:

-<center style="font-style: italic; margin: 0 150px 0 150px">"Be consdervative in what you do, be liberal in what you accept from others" - Jon Postel</center>
+<center style="font-style: italic; margin: 0 150px 0 150px">"Be conservative in what you do, be liberal in what you accept from others" - Jon Postel</center>

 > FUN FACT: This proverb originally has nothing to do with Go, but is actually taken from an early specification of the TCP networking protocol.

 In other words, you should write functions that accept an interface and return a concrete type.
 This is generally good practice, and becomes super beneficial when doing tests with mocking.
-As an example, we can create a function which takes a writer interface as input and invokes the `Write` method of that inteface.
+As an example, we can create a function which takes a writer interface as input and invokes the `Write` method of that interface.

 ```go
 type Pipe struct {